elpaudio/elpAudio/README.md

 ## To open source code of elpAudio you need:
   - SDL, SDL_image, SDL_ttf and SDL_mixer DLLs

 ### First way
 You need to open "Game Maker 8.2 Setup.exe" file in that repository.
+If it doesn't exist, go to the second way.
 Then download all of the files in the repository and click on "elpAudio.gm82".
 Done!
 Now you can do anything.

 ### Second way